illuminatisx/r4n-wiki/README.md

 If you want to create a new category:

-1. Create a new folder in the `/wiki/` directory with a lowercase, hyphenated name
+1. Create a new folder in the root directory with a lowercase, hyphenated name
 2. Create at least one article in the new category
-3. Create a corresponding image folder in `/wiki/image/`
+3. Create a corresponding image folder in `/image/`

-## Testing Your Changes

-The Rust4Noobs website automatically rebuilds when changes are merged into the main branch.
-However, you may want to preview your changes locally:

-1. Follow the setup instructions in the main [README.md](../README.md) to set up the development environment
-2. Start the development server
-3. Visit the wiki pages to see your changes

 ## Code of Conduct